lrascao/rebar3_appup_plugin/README.md

 A rebar3 plugin for handling `.appup` files.
 Contains the instructions necessary to upgrade from one release to another.
 Supports the following features:
    * Automatic generation of the `.appup` file containing instructions necessary to upgrade and downgrade from one release to the other.
 [More info](doc/UPGRADE_DOWNGRADE.md)
    * Validation of any `.appup.src` files that might be present, these are scripts that can contain Erlang code.
-They are evaluated, their results and written to and `.appup` file that is then moved to the target dir.
+They are templated, evaluated and their results and written to an `.appup` file that is then moved to the target dir.
 [More info](doc/APPUP_SRC.md)
    * Automatic code injection for `gen_server` state record conversion between versions.
 [More info](doc/STATE_RECORD_CONVERSION.md)
    * Automatically generated module dependencies.
 [More info](doc/MODULE_DEPENDENCIES.md)